SECTION 1 - DISTRIBUTE POWER

 Unfortunately the space under Panache's starboard settee is too

-small to include a battery box but the fibreglass does provide excellent protection.
+small to include a battery box but the fibreglass settee does provide excellent protection.
 So in lieu of a battery box I built a wood shelf

 with fiddles to secure the house/starter AGM battery.
 The battery is also secured with a rope that goes through 2 eye straps bolted to the settee wall; 1 eye is even with the bottom of the battery and the other is even with the